Rohland/barky/README.md

 Set `model` explicitly to override that.
 If the lookup fails, barky reports the AI service as unavailable and retries on the next request rather than guessing a name.

-Any request barky cannot interpret locally costs one API call, capped at `max-calls-per-hour`.
+Any request barky cannot interpret locally costs one API call, capped at `max-calls-per-hour` - a ceiling across every channel configured with the same AI settings, rather than one each.
 Replies that are plainly numbers (`1,3`, `all`) never reach the model at all.

 If the AI service times out or is unreachable, barky says so and points at the dashboard rather